SEO

 For SaaS and tech brands, the offers and CTAs you use across your content will depend on the complexity of your product, solution, and the nature of your sales process.

 You might offer a newsletter CTA to build an audience and slowly nurture them into leads.
 Or, you could offer a free trial or demo of your product.
-This is especially effective when crafting bottom-of-funnel content.
+This is especially effective when crafting crafting bottom of funnel content.

 Headspace can nurture free users with three methods: